davidmoten/grumpy/README.md

 From this point you have a working WMS service against the url for the ```WmsServlet```!

-To see it all in the browser, ```wms-demo``` project uses [OpenLayers](http://openlayers.org/) javascript libraries and google maps to display the world and the custom layer.
+To see it all in the browser, ```wms-demo``` project uses [OpenLayers](http://openlayers.org/) javascript libraries and google maps to display the world and the custom layer using the Spherical Mercator projection (EPSG 3857).
+See OpenLayers documentation and examples to play with this client as you see fit.